chris-bc/wendigo/README.md

 * [ ] Browse Bluetooth devices and their services & attributes
 * [X] Browse WiFi networks, navigating from an Access Point to its connected Stations or from a Station to its Access Point
 * [ ] Deauthenticate a device or all devices on a network
-* [X] Collect a Station's (WiFi client - such as a phone) saved network list
+* [X] Collect & display a Station's (WiFi client - such as a phone) saved network list
-  * [ ] Put this list into Wigle to get a good idea where the device's owner lives, works and plays
+* Put this list into Wigle to get a good idea where the device's owner lives, works and plays
+* [X] Display all networks that probes were received for and support browsing from probed SSIDs to the Stations that probed for them.
 * [ ] 5GHz WiFi channels ([requires ESP32-C5](https://www.aliexpress.com/item/1005009128201189.html))
 * [ ] Change Bluetooth BDA and WiFi MAC
 * [ ] Use Flipper Zero's LED to indicate events